apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 `rnd` field is inserted into each record since the dataset is split into training and testing data.

-Binarization is optional preprocessing, you can also use raw rating value to train this model.
+Binarization is an optional preprocessing, you can also use raw rating value to train slim model.
 And threshold value can be set any value depending on your use case.

 ## Splitting dataset